 Like many communities in Kansas and around the country, the WAMPO region experiences severe injuries and fatalities as the result of traffic crashes.
 This plan provides a framework to address transportation safety in the region by fixing potential hazards on the region's transportation network, specifically addressing intersections, speed, and vulnerable road users.
-The WAMPO region will continue prioritizing safety on the transportation network for all people in region by cooperatively implementing enforcement, education, emergency medical services, and engineering solutions that eliminate fatalities and serious injuries.
+The WAMPO region will continue prioritizing safety on the transportation network for all people in the region by cooperatively working to implement and improve enforcement, education, emergency medical services, and engineering solutions that eliminate fatalities and serious injuries.